Lake Elmo/Washington County • Vehicle permit needed

 Lake Elmo Park Reserve is at 1515 Keats Avenue North in Lake Elmo.

-You’ll need a Washington County Parks vehicle permit, which is also good in Anoka County and Carver County.
+You’ll need a Washington County Parks vehicle permit, which is also good in Anoka County.